Abyaneh/Clothing_Classification_Neural_Network_project/README.md

 [Back to Top](#table-of-contents)
 ## Model Architecture

-We developed three CNN models with varying architectures to find the optimal structure for this task.
+We developed three CNN models with different architectures to find the optimal structure for this task.

 ### Model 1 Architecture:
 - 4 convolutional layers with filter sizes of 32, 64, 128, and 256, each followed by **MaxPooling** layers.